Texas Hold 'Em Starting Hand Nicknames

 - 93 - Jack Benny {comedian joked about always being 39 years old}

-- 92 - Montana Banana {Joe Montana led the San Francisco 49ers on a 92-yard game-winning drive in the closing seconds of Super Bowl XXIII}; Twiggy {29 measurement?}
+- 92 - Montana Banana {Joe Montana led the San Francisco 49ers on a 92-yard game-winning drive in the closing seconds of Super Bowl XXIII}

-- 88 - Snowmen (or Pocket Snowmen); Two Fat Ladies; Racetracks; Piano Keys; Little Oldsmobile {car model smaller than the 98}
+- 88 - Snowmen (or Pocket Snowmen); Two Fat Ladies; Racetracks; Piano Keys {number of keys on a standard piano}; Little Oldsmobile {car model smaller than the 98}

 - 87 - RPM {original 10-inch vinyl record speed was 78 r.p.m.}